sobierajpawel/Oponeo_UnitTests/UnitTest_01/task_3.md

 3. Create unit tests to cover all conditions.

 4. Use ```[DataRow]``` attribute to use different parameters in the same tests.

+5. Refactor your code to use external ```DateTimeProvider``` in order to check the last visited date in izolation.